 Second, we stress personalization.
 Sure, everyone says they give a personalized education.
 But we mean it.
 We hire 10 of our current students to serve as counselors for the program – 5 men and 5 women.
 They are hand-picked by the admissions office to be good representatives of the normal “Christendom student.”
 These counselors are explicitly told that their lives are on hold for the 5 sessions and that their only concern is the participating students.
 The professors get to know each student by name and dine with them daily at lunch.
 The admissions office team is present to the students through the program, and they also build relationships with the participants, getting to know them by name as well.
 Each student who leaves the program feels like they were part of a family – a great Catholic family – and they felt like they were known by name, and cared for, in their individuality.

 Third, our emphasis on the Catholic Faith throughout the program, in all aspects of what we do, shows the students the beauty of the Faith and, for lack of a better phrase, that it is “cool to be Catholic,” and that you need not be a “religious fanatic” to go Mass daily, or adoration or say the Rosary.
 They see in the example of our counselors what it means to be a good, happy, moral, educated, smart, prayerful, funny, talented, “normal,” and committed young Catholic person today.
 And that is so very exciting and encouraging to see!

 Q. Where do the students stay when they are on campus?

 A. Students stay in our residence halls.
 We have the men in one residence hall and the women in the other.
 There is no intervisitation allowed.
-The counselors live in the residence halls with the students too.
+The counselors live in the residence halls with the participants.
 Laundry facilities are also available to the students in the residence halls.